dashjoin/jsonata-java/README.md

 ## Getting Started
 The project uses the repository of the reference implementation as a submodule.
 This allows referencing the current version of the unit tests.
-To clone the this repository, run:
+To clone this repository, run:

 ```
 git clone --recurse-submodules https://github.com/dashjoin/jsonata-java